llm-bible/llm-bible.github.io/_publications/nema2019ask.markdown

 bibkey: nema2019ask
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/1909.05355'}, {name: Code,
     url: 'https://github.com/PrekshaNema25/RefNet-QG'}]
-tags: [Reinforcement Learning, Attention Mechanism, Training Techniques]
+tags: [Reinforcement Learning, Model Architecture, Attention Mechanism]
 ---
 In this work, we focus on the task of Automatic Question Generation (AQG) where given a passage and an answer the task is to generate the corresponding